NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 For the purposes of this study, we modified the archetype home to create the following four variants.

 -  **Typical**: Home as is, with no changes to windows or overhangs.
--  **Passive solar:** Home reconfigured to concentrate windows on rear facade.
+-  **Passive solar:** Home reconfigured to concentrate windows on rear façade.
 Window areas adjusted to achieve 6% south-facing window to heated floor ratio.
 Appropriate overhangs added to all rear windows.[^2]
 -  **Highly glazed**: Home reconfigured to increase overall window to wall ratio to 20%.
 Window distribution as per original (typical) archetype.
 -  **Very highly glazed:** Home reconfigured to increase overall window to wall ratio to 20%.
 Window distribution as per original (typical) archetype.